 How to Grow Sweet Corn

-You want to be sure when planting sweet corn that the soil is warm – at least above 55 degrees F. If you plant super sweet corn, you want to be sure the soil is at least 65 degrees F., as they prefer a warmer climate.
+Be sure when planting sweet corn that the soil is warm — at least above 55 F. (13 C.).
+If you plant super sweet corn, be sure the soil is at least 65 F. (18 C.), as super sweet corn prefers a warmer climate.

 The best way how to grow sweet corn is to plant an early variety near the beginning of the season, and then wait a couple weeks to plant another early variety and then plant a later variety.
 This will help you to have fresh sweet corn to eat all summer long.